figment-networks/tendermint-protobuf-def/README.md

 # tendermint-protobuf-def

 This repository contains Protobuf definitions for the Tendermint Firehose integration.
+It creates the pb.go files and the Typescript files required

 ## Generate Code

-To generate a new go package code from the protobuf definitions, execute:
+To generate a new go package code from the protobuf definitions in the `output_codec` folder, execute:

 ```bash
 make generate
 ```

+This also adds the typescript files required for the [graph-ts](https://github.com/graphprotocol/graph-ts) Tendermint integration in the ts_files folder

 ## Protobuf formatting